oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 2. **Placing conditions on the elements of nested arrays**

 Write a query that returns the details of users in USA who have watched at least one episode of show 16 after 2022-04-01.
+Copy and paste into SQL statement box and hit 'Execute.'

 **Query 2 a:**
 ```